 \section{Conclusion and Future Work}

 We have presented PMIndiaSum, a headline summarization corpus focused on 14 languages in India, supporting monolingual, cross-lingual, and multilingual summarization in 196 directions.
 We outlined the processing steps, explained data statistics, discussed quality considerations, and made the dataset publicly accessible.
-We also published benchmarks for extractive baselines, summarization-and-translation, and fine-tuning involving two pre-trained language models.
+We also published benchmarks for extractive baselines, summarize-and-translate, and fine-tuning, involving two pre-trained language models.
 Experiment results emphasize the value of our dataset for summarization between languages in India.

 A natural extension is to continuously integrate new articles from the source website to update the dataset.
-However, one must make sure that experimental comparisons remain fair by maintaining consistent data sizes.
+However, to ensure that experimental comparisons remain fair, one needs to maintain consistent data sizes in model training.
 Another direction is to ingest more websites to expand the size, domain coverage, language availability, and modality.